dasayan05/dasayan05.github.io/_posts/blog-tut/2018-12-14-intermediate-python-tutorial-2.md

 thumbnail-img: "public/posts_res/4/python-banner.jpg"
 ---

-In the previous post, I laid out the plan for couple of next posts of the same series about intermediate level Python.
+In my previous post, I laid out the plan for couple of tutorials in the same series about intermediate level Python.
 This series of posts are intended to introduce some of the intermediate concepts to the programmers who are already familiar with the basic concepts of Python.
 Specifically, I planned to ellaborately describe `Generator`s, `Decorator`s and `Context Manager`s, among which, I have already dedicated a full-fledged post on the first one - `Generator`s.
 This one will be all about `Decorator`s and some of it's lesser known features/applications.
 Without further I do, let's dive into it.

 ## What are `Decorator`s ?